B1ON1C/Goueues/README.md

 Work with simple queues like FIFO(First In First Out) and LIFO(Last In First Out).

 ## Funcs
-Funcs than you can call when you create a Gonfiguration object:
+Funcs than you can call when you create a fifo/lifo object:

 ```Go
 - func New() *Fifo